neilmunday/pes/setup/arch-rpi2/README.txt

 This option tells the boot loader which device to use as the root partition.
 In our case it must be the second partition on the SD card.

-Edit ~/rpi/boot/cmdline.txt and uncomment the Turbo over clocking section.

-Also set check the following are set:
+Edit ~/rpi/boot/config.txt and check the following are set:

 	gpu_mem=384
 	dtparam=audio=on
 	disable_overscan=0
 	overscan_scale=1
+	dtparam=krnbt=on
+  enable_uart=0

 The extra GPU RAM is required for some of the emulators, e.g. Mupen64Plus and the "dtpara=audio" parameter enables the ALSA kernel module required for sound.